Danniella Westbrook

-Danniella Westbrook (born 5 November 1973) is an English actress, better known for originating the role of Sam Mitchell in the BBC soap opera EastEnders, playing her on-and-off from 1990 to 2000 and 2009 to 2016.
-Away from EastEnders, she has presented various series, and was also a contestant on the ITV contest I'm a Celebrity...Get Me Out of Here! in 2003.
-Westbrook competed in the 2010 series of Dancing on Ice, with US Pairs Skater Matthew Gonzalez, and finished fourth in the competition.
-In 2013, she appeared in Hollyoaks as Trudy Ryan.
-In 2016, she took part in the seventeenth series of Celebrity Big Brother, where she reached the final and finished in fifth place.
-On 27 February of that same year, it was confirmed that Westbrook would return to EastEnders, very briefly with on-screen brother Grant (Ross Kemp), for the death of their on-screen mother Peggy (Barbara Windsor).
-In 2022, it was announced that Westbrook would play The Fairy Godmother in a West End adult pantomime of Sinderfella, which occurred on 12 December of that year.
+Danniella Westbrook (born 5 November 1973) is an English actress and television personality.
+She is best known for playing Sam Mitchell in the BBC soap opera EastEnders.

+Westbrook has also presented various television shows and was a contestant on the ITV show I'm a Celebrity...Get Me Out of Here! in 2003.
+She competed in the fifth series of Dancing on Ice in 2010, with US Pairs Skater Matthew Gonzalez, and finished fourth in the competition.
+In 2013, Westbrook appeared in the soap opera Hollyoaks as Trudy Ryan.
+In 2016, she took part in the seventeenth series of the reality show Celebrity Big Brother, in which she reached the final and finished in fifth place.

 Westbrook had a much publicised cocaine addiction throughout the 1990s and early 2000s, which caused the complete erosion of her nasal septum.
-She sought treatment, but later relapsed.
-She was previously married and has two children.
-She has also released two autobiographies, The Other Side of Nowhere in 2006, and, Faith, Hope and Clarity in 2013.
+She has stated she began taking drugs at the age of 14 after suffering from child abuse.
+During her adult addiction to cocaine she was kidnapped and gang-raped by drug dealers.
+In 2016, she was sectioned by doctors after a suicide attempt.
+She has released two autobiographies, The Other Side of Nowhere (2006) and Faith, Hope and Clarity (2013).

 Early life

-Westbrook was born in Walthamstow, London, but grew up in Loughton, Essex.
+Westbrook was born in Walthamstow, London, and grew up in Loughton, Essex.
 Her father Andy was a cab driver, and later a carpet contractor, while her mother, Sue, was a shop assistant.
 Her parents were also successful property developers.
 Westbrook has a younger brother, Jay, and an elder half-brother, Justin, from a previous marriage of her father's.
-She has commented "I came from a very loving family – you know, 2.4 children with a Volvo".
+She has stated: "I came from a very loving family".
+She also said that she suffered child abuse from the age of seven.

-As a child, she had a keen interest in horse riding, but she has said that she has always had aspirations to be famous.
-She started off modelling at the age of seven and then progressed to acting.
+As a child, she had a keen interest in horse riding, but said that she always had aspirations to be famous.
+She started modelling at the age of seven and then progressed to acting.
 She joined the Sylvia Young Theatre School when she was eight, attending Saturday classes.
 Throughout the early stages of her career, Westbrook attended a local state primary school, but she was bullied because of her television appearances, and after one bully cut off her hair, Westbrook's parents removed her from the school.
 She was sent to a local private school, until, at the age of 12, her parents allowed her to attend Sylvia Young Theatre School as a full-time student, where Denise Van Outen, Dani Behr and her future EastEnders co-stars, Nicola Stapleton and Samantha Janus, were among her contemporaries.